 blood pressure, and oxygen levels.

 Your child will feel some soreness.
-But he or she shouldn’t feel severe pain.
-Pain
+But they shouldn’t feel severe pain.
+Pain medicines

 Your child may be able to drink the day after surgery.
 Your child can have regular

-foods as soon as he or she can handle them.
+foods as soon as they can handle them.

-Your child will likely have to stay in the hospital for a week or more.
+Your child will likely have to stay in the hospital for at least a week.